Environmental Adaptations

 • A – Access methods are the way in which an individual interacts with electronics and the environment.
 There are two primary access methods: direct selection (Ex.
 Eye gaze) and switches.
 These can be used to access a multitude of electronics, computer software/hardware, and communication devices.
 Switches are available in a variety of colors, shapes, sizes, and connection abilities.

-Visit ABLE Tech’s Environmental Adaptations / AT Inventory
+Visit Oklahoma ABLE Tech’s Environmental Adaptations / AT Inventory

-Visit ABLE Tech's Environmental Adaptations AT/DME Reuse/Exchange Inventory
+Visit Oklahoma ABLE Tech’s Environmental Adaptations AT/DME Reuse/Exchange Inventory

 Helpful Links and PDF Resources: